adrianw-eecs/Self_Driving_Car_Simulator/README.md

 Drop out rate is a useful property that allows every node in the network to get a chance to contribute to the end outputs and prevents one single node from making all the decisions.
 The drop out rate is a value that needs to be tuned very carefully, if the drop out rate is too high the network will fail to learn anything.

 ### Maxpooling
+Maxpooling seems to be quite a valuable techinque since it helps improve the overall performance of the model as well as cut down the amount of processing required since it takes the largest value our of a few rather than having to process each value.

 ## Future Steps:
 1. Add Lane Detection